indiana-university/rivet-docs/content/components/utilities/flex.md

 ## Available flex utilities
 The flex utilities come with CSS classes for most [flex properties](https://developer.mozilla.org/en-US/docs/Web/CSS/flex), but not all.

 Because we have designed these utilities to be generic, we have intentionally left out flex properties that require specific knowledge of how many items live in a given flex container (e.g. `order`), as we'd be unable to create utility classes that would cover every likely combination.
-We've left out properties that set widths of flex children (e.g. `flex-basis`) for similar reasons.
+We've left out properties that set the widths of flex children (e.g. `flex-basis`) for similar reasons.

 {{< alert variant="info" title="Help with flexbox" >}}
 The specifics of how the various flexbox properties work is beyond the scope of this documentation.
 If you need help with flexbox, we recommend checking out this [Complete Guide to Flexbox on CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).